How To Fire Ceramics In a Wood Stove

 Most sources on the internet say you can’t bisque fire ceramic in an ordinary wood stove.
-But Sure it’s possible: Fire ceramic in a wood stove is like primitive pit firing in a metal box.
+Sure, it’s possible: Fire ceramic in a wood stove is like primitive pit firing in a metal box, the stove itself won’t get hot enough, but in the fire, between the logs, it’s more than hot enough.

 https://www.woodfireceramic.com/build-a-mini-tin-can-pottery-kiln